pbastowski/todo-ng2now/README.md

 ## Comparing angular2-now and Aurelia

-Having read [Porting an Angular 2.0 App to Aurelia](http://blog.durandal.io/2015/05/20/porting-an-angular-2-0-app-to-aurelia/) had inspired me to do a side by side comparison of **angular2-now** and **Aurelia**.
+After readin [Porting an Angular 2.0 App to Aurelia](http://blog.durandal.io/2015/05/20/porting-an-angular-2-0-app-to-aurelia/) I was inspired to do a side by side comparison of **angular2-now** and **Aurelia**.
 I wanted to see just how much more code, if any, I would be forced to write with AngularJS 1.3, angular2-now and angular-meteor.

-*Note:* For comparison, I have copied the Aurelia code samples from the abovementioned blog.
+*Notice:* For comparison, I have copied the Aurelia code samples from the abovementioned blog.

 So, this is not an extensive review with commentary, etc. Just side by side code and HTML.
 Let's have a look.